 Book your next health session now!

-Ayurveda Massage is a highly regarded aspect of the Ayurvedic medical system and follows the same principles.
-It is used to assist in the breaking down and removal of toxins within both the physical and subtle bodies.
-Toxins (Ama) are believed to be unprocessed, putrified waste products that have been held in the body, the longer the body retains the stagnant waste, the more difficult it is to remove.
-Aches and pains are believed to be a block in the flow of Vata, or wind in the body.
+Ayurvedic massage follows the principles of Ayurveda and is used to help in breaking down and elimination of toxins from the physical and subtle bodies.
+The toxins are referred as "Ama" and is believed to be the waste products that have been held inside the body.
+The longer the Ama remains in the body, the more difficult it can be removed.
+Aches and pains are also believed to be blocking the flow of Vata energy in the body.

-Much-like Acupuncture, Ayurveda uses a system of Marma points or trigger points to release tension and improve the flow of lymph, blood and circulation in the body.
-Depending on the purpose of the treatment, the massage will often be brought to a close by an invigorating wash or scrub with a herbal preparation.
+Similar to acupuncture, Ayurveda uses a system of trigger points called Marma points in releasing the built up tension and improve the flow of lymph and blood in the body.
+Depending on the treatment’s purpose, the massage will be finished with an energizing wash or scrub with herbal preparation.